Skip to main content

 What is the Report Card and why is it important?

-The results of the Report Card are used to guide future management actions and ensure long-term ecological health of our catchments.
+The results of the Report Card are then used to guide future management actions and ensure long-term ecological health of our catchments.

 The objectives for the Report Card are: